ukparliament/weeknotes.data-search/2018/37/index.md

 ### On search.
 And indeed indexing

 Sara continued with her investigations into search terms and the House of Commons Library [controlled vocabulary](http://www.data.parliament.uk/dataset/thesauri).
 Alex helped out by exporting a list of all the controlled terms in use.
 Which worked out to be 41,936 preferred terms and 27,130 non-preferred terms.
 Which is a lot of words.
-Sara took this list and and attempted to match it to search terms from four sources: our [new website search](https://beta.parliament.uk/search), [parliamentary search](https://search.parliament.uk/search), [Hansard search](https://hansard.parliament.uk) and [search-material](http://search-material.parliament.uk/).
+Sara took this list and and attempted to match it to search terms from four sources: our [new website search](https://beta.parliament.uk/search), [parliamentary search](http://search-material.parliament.uk/), the internal only parliamentary search and [Hansard search](https://hansard.parliament.uk).

 To make things more manageable, the analysis covered the period from May to June 2018.
 It's not yet complete, but we have some numbers.
 So that's good.
 Out of 154,918 unique search terms, 67,082 matched with preferred terms and 23,042 search terms matched non-preferred terms.
 So a total coverage of 58%.
 Super.